davetaz/openactive-crossfilter/learning.md

     display: inline-block;

-This will show many areas we can put different filters in including their IDs in red.
+This will show many new areas on the screen.
+It is in these areas we will put the different filters.
+Note the IDs of each area are in red text.

 Hide the `CSS` panel and go back to the `JS` panel.